nethi/prometheus/README.md

 ### Building from source

-To build Prometheus from the source code yourself, you need to have a working Go environment with [version 1.13 or greater installed](https://golang.org/doc/install).
+To build Zstats collector from the source code yourself, you need to have a working Go environment with [version 1.13 or greater installed](https://golang.org/doc/install).
 You will also need to have [Node.js](https://nodejs.org/), [go-kit](https://github.com/go-kit/kit) and [Yarn](https://yarnpkg.com/) installed in order to build the frontend assets.